 - Nails are not easy to load compared to other nailers

 If you are looking for a framing nailer that is sturdy and powerful, than the Freeman PFR2190 is a good option.
-It works well with a variety of nails and has fewer issues with jamming and misfires.
+It works well with a variety of nails, therefore, has fewer issues with jamming and misfires.

-Although it has been reported to spring air leaks after a few months it is still one of the best framing nailers on the market.
-The Freeman PFR2190, is without a doubt a good inexpensive option for a nail gun.
+Although there are a few reports of air leaks after a few months it is still one of the best framing nailers on the market.
+The Freeman PFR2190, is without a doubt a good and inexpensive option for a nail gun.

 If you interested in learning about some different types of nail guns, like finish and brad nailers then check this out!
 Hopefully this article cleared up any questions you had about framing nail guns, if not please ask us in the comment section below.